 This blog looks at the strength of women in construction.
 There is a common misconception about the construction industry that it’s a sector very much dominated by men.

-The number of women working in construction is on the increase.
-Latest statistics suggest that 14% of construction industry professionals are female – and that figure is rising.
+The number of female construction workers is on the rise.
+Latest statistics suggest that 14% of construction industry professionals are female – and that figure is rising with more women moving into construction.
 Misconceptions about gender specific roles are being removed with plenty of opportunities for skill development and career progression for both man and women.

 According to Suzannah Nichol MBE, the Chief Executive at Build UK, construction is an industry that goes above and beyond to help people achieve their potential.
 Suzannah wanted to get involved in construction ever since undertaking a day’s work experience.
 She went on to become a site engineer before she became Director of Health and Safety at the National Specialists Contractors Council (NSCC) in 2002.
 She was awarded an MBE in 2005 for service to the construction industry.